WooCommerce and SSL

 Installing an SSL on my server for the first time

-- In order to buy an SLL, you first want to issue a CSR from your hosting provider.
-For example, if you host at hostgator, you can do so by completin this form.
+If you host at hostgator, you can do so by completing this form.
 Please note, that the address and organization information needs to match your WHOIS information for the domain for which you would like the SSL installed on.
+In order to find them, you must login to your domain acount panel.

 Renewing an SLL